MehdiK/mehdik.github.io/_posts/2018-08-12-product-launch-checklist.md

    - Does the vendor allow free/discounted retest if they find vulnerabilities?
 If yes, what's the grace period?

 ### Technical
- - Do you have a logging and monitoring system?
+ - Do you have a logging, monitoring and alerting system?
+ - Do you have a sound backup strategy in place?
+Do you test your backups on a regular basis?
+ - Do your BCP and DR policy cover your technical recovery?
+What's your mean time to recovery?
- - Can you monitor your application performance proactively?
+ - Have you done load and stress testing on your app?
+Can you monitor your application performance proactively?
  - Do you have health dashboards setup?
  - Can you do zero downtime release?
 This is much more critical if you are working on a globally used product with no "after hours".
  - What's your SLA?
 Do you have maintenance window?
 Is it communicated in the license agreement?

+What have I missed?
+What do you take into account for a product launch?